 goodyogis love adventure!

-The Winner will be chosen based on September 30th statistics and will be informed via e-mail.
+The Winner will be based on September 21st statistics and informed via e-mail.

 The prize cannot be exchanged for cash value. goodyoga staff are not eligible to participate.